Donate

 • Who has the keys?

-These questions can save your child’s life.
+These questions could save your child’s life.

-Most importantly, 19 million parents now say they ask about guns before sending their kids to play at someone’s home.
+Most importantly, 19 million parents now say they ASK about guns before sending their kids to play at someone’s home.

 Harvard found ASK to be the only gun violence prevention message ever proven to be effective